habanoz/tech-feed/_posts/2024-10-30-pretraining-notes.md

   - pretraining

 toc: true
-toc_label: "My Table of Contents"
+toc_label: "Table of Contents"
 toc_icon: "cog"
 ---

+In this post, I have compiled architectural and training details of prominent language models.
+All information is based on the published papers.

 ## GPT3